ajtheguy/SRX-Session-Analyzer/README.txt

 ##########################################################
 ##########################################################
-# Written by Tim Eberhard
+# Written by Tim Eberhard, Forked by James Yu
 # Requires Python 3.0 or above
 # For bugs or feature additions please contact:
 # xmin0s@gmail.com
-# If you managed to get the source code for this, please do not steal/borrow any of it without my permission
+# If you managed to get the source code for this, please do not steal/borrow any of it without my permission// Tim had put the project on # GitHub, this no longer applied.
 # I spent a lot of time on the filters and they are mine.
 Please get permission from me to reuse it or change.
 #
 #To do: